Dan Bongino

-Daniel John Bongino (/bɒndʒiːnoʊ/ bon-JEE-noh; born December 4, 1974) is an American conservative political commentator, radio host, and former law enforcement officer who has served as the 20th deputy director of the Federal Bureau of Investigation (FBI) since 2025.
-He hosted The Dan Bongino Show on Rumble and previously hosted Unfiltered with Dan Bongino on Fox News until April 2023.
+Daniel John Bongino (/bɒndʒiːnoʊ/ bon-JEE-noh; born December 4, 1974) is an American conservative podcaster, radio host, and former law enforcement officer who served as the 20th deputy director of the Federal Bureau of Investigation (FBI) from 2025 to 2026.
+He hosted The Dan Bongino Show on Rumble and previously hosted Unfiltered with Dan Bongino on Fox News until 2023.

 Bongino began his career as a New York City Police Department (NYPD) officer from 1995 to 1999 before serving as a U.S. Secret Service agent from 1999 to 2011.
 He later unsuccessfully ran for Congress three times as a Republican.
 On February 23, 2025, President Donald Trump announced that Bongino had been named the next deputy director of the FBI.
 He assumed office on March 17, after concluding his commentating roles on March 14.

+On December 17, 2025, Bongino announced on Twitter that he would leave his post in January 2026; he officially left his position on January 3.

 Early life and education

 Daniel John Bongino was born and raised in Queens, New York City.
 He is of Italian descent.
+He grew up in Jackson Heights, Queens.

 He graduated from Archbishop Molloy High School, a Catholic all-male high school in Jamaica, Queens, in 1992.
 He attended Queens College, earning bachelor's and master's degrees in psychology.
 He also earned a Master of Business Administration degree from Pennsylvania State University.